Skip to content

 Pick OddsRelay if

-• Your product is a UK oddsmatcher, arb scanner or matched-betting tool and you want rows, not raw prices.
+• Your product is a UK oddsmatcher, arb scanner or matched-betting tool.

-• bet365 in the UK is a requirement, included as standard rather than absent or limited.
+• Bet365 in the UK is a requirement.

 • You want UK depth beyond the mainstream names, verified on a live dashboard.